Manual Install

-Create Next.js project with App Router and TypeScript
+Create a Next.js project with App Router and TypeScript

 Install “vovk” and “vovk-client”